charlesrocabert/MetEvolSim/README.md

 - <strong>Evolution experiments</strong>, based on a Markov Chain Monte Carlo (MCMC) algorithm,
 - <strong>Sensitivity analysis</strong>, by exploring every kinetic parameters in a given range and recording associated fluxes and metabolic abundances changes.

-All numerical analyses output files are saved in a subfolder <code>output</code>, automatically created by MetEvolSim.
+All numerical analyses output files are saved in a subfolder <code>output</code>.

 ### Evolution experiments:
 <p align="center">